def-gthill/lexurgy/doc/source/sc-dsl.rst

 If you want to preserve the history of a language at several stages, you can use intermediate romanizers.

-..
-TODO more

-.. only:: not public

-    You need to specify the :option:`-m` command-line argument in order for intermediate romanizers to activate.
+For the command-line tool, you need to specify the :option:`-m` command-line argument in order for intermediate romanizers to activate.